exercism/v3/languages/elixir/exercises/concept/multiple-clause-functions/.meta/design.md

 - Know how to write basic multiple-clause functions.
 - Know how to use guards to protect execution of a function.
 - Know how to use guards to perform basic control flow.
-- Know how to specify a default arguemnt
+- Know how to specify a default argument
 - Know that by specifying a default argument, it defines multiple arities for the function name

 ## Out of scope